MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sti/nf-sti-istidevice-release.md

 ## -parameters

 ## -returns

 If the operation succeeds, the method returns S_OK.
 Otherwise, it returns one of the STIERR-prefixed error codes defined in <i>stierr.h</i>.

-If the operation succeeds, the method returns S_OK.
-Otherwise, it returns one of the STIERR-prefixed error codes defined in <i>stierr.h</i>.

-If the operation succeeds, the method returns S_OK.
-Otherwise, it returns one of the STIERR-prefixed error codes defined in <i>stierr.h</i>.

-## -remarks